-Great, Energy Vault actually constructed it’s hilarious gravity battery!
+Great, Energy Vault actually constructed its hilarious gravity battery!

 Energy Vault EVx